-House to vote tonight on leveling fines of up to $10,000 on lawmakers who flout security screening
+House votes to impose fines of up to $10,000 on lawmakers who flout security screening

 Still others argued with the Capitol Police officers enforcing the new security measures, and one lawmaker, Rep. Greg Steube (R-Fla.), delivered a floor speech in which he blasted the metal detectors as “appalling” and an “atrocity.”

-The measure that will be debated Tuesday night would direct the House sergeant-at-arms to fine members for failure to complete security screening for entrance to the House chamber.
+The measure that was approved Tuesday night directs the House sergeant-at-arms to fine members for failure to complete security screening for entrance to the House chamber.
 If lawmakers do not pay the fine within 90 days, the amount will be deducted directly from their congressional salary.

 In his remarks ahead of the vote, McGovern argued that “this is no messaging bill.
 This is as serious as it gets.”